Regulation 5ª edition Cortina Snow Run 17 km - 25 February 2022 Night run along the Olympic slopes of Cortina d'Ampezzo

-Participants must be at least 18 years of age and possess a medical certificate for sport, valid at least until 23 February 2019.
-Persons who have been disqualified from racing due to use of illegal substances will not be accepted.
+Participants must be at least 18 years of age and possess a medical certificate for sport, valid on 25 February 2022.
+Persons who have been disqualified from racing due to use of illegal substances will not be admitted.

-Online registration through Enternow portal will be open until 18/02/2019.
+Online registration through the SportDolomiti portal will be open until 20/02/2023.

-Finally, you can still register at the Olympic Ice Stadium in Cortina d'Ampezzo Saturday 23/02/2019 during the distribution of the race bibs.
+It is also possible to register at the Olympic Ice Stadium in Cortina d'Ampezzo Saturday 25/02/2023 during race bib distribution.

 The following information is required at the time of egistration: